© Crown copyright 2021

 Impact on business including civil society organisations

-This measure, if introduced, is expected to have a negligible administrative burden impact on approximately 400 operators of refuelling stations at marinas, ports and inland waterways.
+This measure is expected to have a negligible administrative burden impact on a small number of operators of refuelling stations at marinas, ports and inland waterways in Northern Ireland who are likely to opt to supply full duty-paid diesel either instead of, or in addition to, red diesel.

-This measure, if introduced, is also expected to have a negligible impact on fewer than 100 fuel suppliers that supply refuelling stations.
-One-off costs would include familiarisation with the new rules and could include changing what fuel they supply to marine RDCOs.
-It is expected that there would be no ongoing costs.
+This measure is also expected to have a negligible impact on a small number of fuel suppliers in Northern Ireland that supply refuelling stations.
+One-off costs include familiarisation with the new rules and could include changing what fuel they supply to marine fuel suppliers.
+It is expected that there will be no continuing costs.

-It is expected that there would be no impact on civil society organisations.
+It is expected that there will be no impact on civil society organisations.

 Operational impact (£m) (HMRC or other)

-The Ministry of Justice are content there would be negligible extra costs on the justice system arising from any prohibition.
+The Ministry of Justice are content there will be negligible extra costs on the justice system arising from any prohibition.

 Other impacts have been considered and none have been identified.